 You may need to have an international driving permit; you may, on the other hand, be required to apply for a driving license in your destination country.
 Of course, this depends on the country’s specific laws.
 An international driving license can be obtained at your local D.M.V and is available in nine different languages.
 This is really only a certificate of license.
 You may also apply for an international permit by contacting:

 Some countries will honor your U.S. driver’s license; in others, you will be required to obtain a local license.
 You will likely be required to do a complete test, including a driving test, written test, and eye examination.
 A grace period may be given, in which your old license or international permit will be honored while you work to obtain a local license.
 This varies from country to country.

 Moving across the world sounds like a headache.
 An ocean crossing can substantially increase the stresses of any move.
 Let us make things easier.
 At Green Van Lines, we’ve learned a thing or two over the years.
 We can make an international move straightforward and streamlined.

 In the meantime, you can take the following steps:

-If you’d like more information about our international movers in Dallas, don’t hesitate to contact Green Van Lines today.
+If you’d like more information about our international movers in Dallas and Fort Lauderdale, don’t hesitate to contact Green Van Lines today.
 Our experts can answer any initial questions that you have, and we can give you a quote on your move immediately!